adriandoonan/improv-toolbox/docs/outline.md

 Primary destinations (Home, Exercises, Forms, Warmups, Tools) sit in a mobile-first bottom navigation bar with icon + label pairings.
 The sticky top app bar hosts the title, quick timer shortcut, and a standard hamburger trigger that anchors the modal drawer.
 A persistent "Menu" action in the bottom bar opens the same drawer so overflow items stay reachable even after long scrolls.

 For the content sections the user can list, filter and view detail pages for each element.
-Favourites persist locally (via [`FavoriteToggle`](../src/components/FavoriteToggle.astro)) so facilitators can filter by their go-to items.
+Listings now apply weighted fuzzy search across titles, metadata, and descriptions, while favourites persist locally (via [`FavoriteToggle`](../src/components/FavoriteToggle.astro)) so facilitators can filter by their go-to items.

 When on a detail page, if there is a matching tool, it should be possible to run the tool directly from the page.
 For example, for an exercise with a thirty second stare start and then a one minute scene, there should be a timer that has a thirty second and then one minute timers.
 For an excersise about playing emotions, there should be a suggestion component, pre filtered to only select from a collection of emotions, same for whatever, like the seven deadly sins, only the seven sins should be possible suggestions.
 For a form like Gauss form, there should be a Gauss timer.